 Onewheel Troubleshooting Guide

-There is never fun to have problems with your beloved board.
+It is never fun to have problems with your beloved board.
 Here is a troubleshooting guide to finding solutions for some of the most common issues you can have with the Onewheel.

 If your board is indicating an error code (a yellow or red blinking indicator light) that’s a good way to start.
 Some problems will not show an error code and might need more investigation.